Blastorios/ansible/README.md

-# Welkom to the Ansible part of the workshop
+# Welcome to the Ansible part of the workshop

 ## The basics
 - Where is the Ansible Automation Server: https://caap.fvz.ansible-labs.de